SC’s Ralph Norman is a ‘noble man’ for defending accused racist Steve King, says King

 Norman told McClatchy that he stood up at a closed door members’ meeting Tuesday morning to implore Republicans to vote by secret ballot on the question of whether King should be allowed to resume his committee assignments.

-“(I) reiterated the fact that he is still getting a paycheck and that after being off committees for six months, it’s the right thing to do,” Norman said he told colleagues.
+He stressed it was not in defense of King’s comments, but out of respect for what the process ought to be — that is, the whole Republican Conference should decide King’s fate, not just top members of leadership.

-Norman recalled he also said that “with the Democrats refusing to do anything at all regarding derogatory comments (and) action by their members, that this is the right thing to do with Steve.”
+“He’s denying it, and that’s neither hear nor there.
+The process of what they did to him is unfair.
+I would do this for a Democrat,” said Norman, who said he also reiterated to his colleagues the fact that King “is still getting a paycheck and that after being off committees for six months, it’s the right thing to do” to reinstate him.

 After his remarks at the House Republican Conference meeting, Norman told McClatchy he was met with silence.
 He said it’s not likely he’ll be taking further action on King’s behalf, though he was spotted later in the day Tuesday discussing the matter informally with a few fellow House Republicans.